Foodie Sticker Shock, Brick & Mortar 2.0 and Trade Warmongering - JPS Global Investments Newsletter

 In the Netherlands you have premium grocery stores like Albert Heijn, which pretty much has a lock on the premium market, and cheaper stores like Jumbos, which are not as plush but still have high quality foods.
 In other words, the Dutch do have to make a tradeoff between an upscale shopping experience versus a no-thrills shopping experience, but they do not have to make a tradeoff between high quality food and cheap food.
 Perhaps a Dutch shopper would buy the cheap, factory-farmed steak if it was half the price of the organic free-roaming steak that lies right next to it in the grocery store.
 But that choice does not have to be made because the difference in price between the premium and the lower cost steak is much less, as is the difference in quality.

-Why are prices of quality food in the US so high, compared to Western Europe?
 I do not know.
 It would be a great question for an academic paper.
 Perhaps, those papers already exist; I couldn’t find them.
 It is not the cost of labor.
 I am very confident that a Dutch farmworker makes more money than his or her counterpart in the US.
 It is not the cost of inputs like fertilizer, hormones, and other chemicals, because quality food doesn’t use much of those.
 Is it because of the greater distance food has to travel?
 That probably has something to do with it.
 But I think the main reason is the fact that we have 2 food systems: an organic one — where supply is limited and distribution is less efficient — and a conventional one, where supply is ample, crops are subsidized (corn, soy, sugar, wheat), and companies compete on price (and size & look) more than quality.

 The need to separate the organic from the conventional food, makes the organic food more expensive; it cannot benefit from the larger scale in shipping & handling of the conventional food supply.
 Add to that our cultural affinity for large quantities, abundance, and a wide selection — i.e. seasonal crops alone don’t cut it, we also like blueberries in January, winter greens in the summer, etc. — and the price differential between organic and conventional is not likely to change anytime soon.
 That doesn’t mean it is not an attractive industry to invest in, by the way.
 Demand for high quality food is strong and growing and enough people are willing to pay a significant premium for a product they perceive as being superior.
 Meanwhile food companies that can solve the cost problem and come in at a price point that entices people to switch from conventional, will see a tremendous improvement to their bottom line, as well as to the diet of the average American consumer.

-Retail is far from dead.
 Yes, I said it.
 Don’t get me wrong, I do not live in a cave, and I too have witnessed the demise of Toys-R-Us, JC Penney, Sears, and many a shopping mall, as well as the comatose state of once formidable retailers like Macy’s, Best Buy, and Office Depot.
 But then there are counter examples, like the Apple Store, Sephora, and TJ Maxx.
 So perhaps Amazon is more akin to a predator that controls the herd and ensures only the strong survive and the species lives on, than a ruthless killer.

 Again, I am drawing on observations from my recent trip to Europe.
 I paid a visit to an American friend living in Wiesbaden, Germany.
 It is always interesting to get the perspective of American expats because they can live in Europe but still see it from the outside, which is a unique vantage point.
 We were walking through the town of Mainz, where the Main and Rhine rivers meet and he was telling me how people love to shop in all the local stores on the weekends and how online shopping is not as pervasive as it is in the US.
 The town people love their shops, bars, restaurants, and coffee spots, and it all blends together during the weekends, when people go out for a meal, a pair of shoes, and a few grocery items for the evening’s meal.
 Most of this is done on foot, as the central shopping streets are mostly free of cars.